vkiryukhin/vkthread/README.md

 is a javascript plugin, which allows you to execute any function of a your code in a thread.

+The only folder you need to have on you server is **vkthread**.
+The rest stuff are examples, demo, etc.

 **Standalone function**: simply pass it as an argument to the vkthread(), and get the result in a callback function.
 You don't need to create a separate file for each thread, like you normally do with a regular worker.

 **Object's method**: vkthread accepts context as an optional parameter and executes function in its context.
 Simply pass the object as a context, that's it.